REGISTRY OF DRAVET SYNDROME AND OTHER SYNDROMES

 Mutations of the SCN1A and PCDH19 genes present themselves clinically with a wide spectrum of variation and severity, most often characterised by a frequent recurrence of seizures, both febrile and non-febrile.
-These seizures are principally characterised by being worsened by fever.
-Subjects presenting with mutation or deletion of the PCDH19 gene can experience both febrile and non-febrile seizures from an early age but go on to develop in a different manner to those with Dravet Syndrome.
+These seizures are principally characterised by being worsened by a fever.
+Patients presenting with the mutation or deletion of the PCDH19 gene can experience both febrile and non-febrile seizures from an early age but further develop in a different way comparing to those with Dravet Syndrome.

-Dravet Syndrome begins in the first year of life with convulsive seizures, often prolonged, and in particular accompanied by a fever, in babies who were up until then considered healthy.
-Over time they can display delayed psychometric development and disturbed behaviour and attention patterns.
-Other subjects bearing this gene mutation develop less serious forms of epilepsy and are less neurologically compromised, or they can simply present occasional seizures throughout their lives, without any sign of impaired cognitive function.
-The evolution into the more serious or less serious forms cannot be predicted easily based on the type of mutation.
-This can lead to anxiety in the family of an affected person for whom, after the initial presentation of the epileptic seizures precipitated by fever, a genetic test reveals a mutation of one of these genes.
+Dravet Syndrome begins in the first year of life with convulsive seizures, often prolonged, and in particular accompanied by the fever, in babies who were up until then considered healthy.
+Over time, delays in psychomotor development, behaviour and attention disorders are often present in patients with Dravet syndrome.
+Other patients bearing this gene mutation develop less serious forms of epilepsy and are less neurologically compromised, or they can simply present occasional seizures throughout their lives, without any sign of impaired cognitive function.
+The evolution into the more serious or less serious forms cannot be predicted easily based on the mutation type.
+This can lead to anxiety in the family of an affected person for whom, after the initial presentation of the epileptic seizures precipitated by fever, a genetic test reveals a mutation on one of these genes.
 At the same time, the referred specialist may be indecisive on which therapeutic strategy to adopt to reduce the frequency of the epileptic seizures.
-To address this problem, the Register considers all these factors and is known as the Registro della Sindrome di Dravet e altre Sindromi correlate a mutazioni dei geni SCN1A e PCDH19 (Register of Dravet Syndrome and other Syndromes Correlated with Genes SCN1A AND PCDH19), or more simply RE.SI.DRA.S.
+To address this issue, the Registry considers all these factors, and is known as the Registro della Sindrome di Dravet e altre Sindromi correlate a mutazioni dei geni SCN1A e PCDH19 (Registry of Dravet Syndrome and other Syndromes Correlated with Gene SCN1and PCDH19 Mutation), or more simply RE.SI.DRA.S.

-The creation of the register of diseases has been supported by Associazione Dravet Italia Onlus (http://dravetitalia.org/), and works alongside the Scientific Medical Committee (http://dravetitalia.org/it/comitato-medico-scientifico) and the Fondazione Toscana “Gabriele Monasterio”, Pisa (which manages the information of the register), with the remit to create a bank of usable data and to promote the research on these epileptic syndromes, in support of a better program of care pathways.
-The data collected in the register will therefore be accessible, subject to current privacy legislation, to those who request properly documented health or scientific projects which the scientific committee deem to be of tangibile benefit to the knowledge and treatment of the disease.
+The creation of the registry of diseases has been supported by Associazione Dravet Italia Onlus (https://www.dravet.it and works alongside the Scientific Medical Committee (https://www.dravet.it/about and the Fondazione Toscana “Gabriele Monasterio”, Pisa (which manages the information of the registry), with the remit to create a bank of usable data and to promote the research on these epileptic syndromes, in support of a better program of care pathways.
+The data collected in the registry will therefore be accessible, subjected to current privacy legislation, to those who request properly documented health or scientific projects which the scientific committee considers to be of tangibile benefit to the knowledge and treatment of the disease.